• Menu

 Steps to Take After a Terminal Illness Diagnosis

-May 16, 2017 by Jeffrey A. Nirenstein, Estate Planning Attorney
+May 16, 2017 // by Barry D. Horowitz, Estate Planning Attorney

 Hartford elder law lawyers can provide compassionate and knowledgeable legal representation for people who are facing some of the most difficult and personal decisions in their lives.
 One situation in which our legal team can help you is if you have been diagnosed with a terminal illness.
 This is a diagnosis that no one ever wants to hear, but knowing in advance that you have limited time left can allow you to make plans for end-of-life issues and can allow you to put plans in place for making sure you leave a strong legacy behind.

 If you have been diagnosed with a terminal illness, there are a number of things you should strongly consider doing as soon as possible.
 Hartford elder law attorneys at Nirenstein, Horowitz & Associates can assist you in taking steps to get your affairs in order so you don’t put your family in a precarious position at the end of your life or after your death.
-Give us a call today to find out how we can help.
-Hartford Elder Law Lawyers
+Give us a call today to find out how we can help.Ā Hartford Elder Law Lawyers

 Planning for End of Life Issues After a Diagnosis of a Terminal Illness